 At his age I am really hoping he isn't going to need further work and that he can just live with it and the vet didn't think this would be a problem.
 I am just going to have to watch more carefully and I am now checking all of their teeth every couple of days - it is good practise for Tommy too :)

-Have you seen January's video 'It's 2018!' on my You Tube channel?
+Have you seen my latest video 'One Muddy Day' on my You Tube channel?

 Horse Life and Love.
 Please check it out and SUBSCRIBE.

 You can also follow me on Facebook, Instagram and Twitter for updates on Chesney, Basil, Tommy and Daisy.